 Germaphobes will typically have washing and cleaning compulsions and will avoid potential contaminants.
 Unfortunately, decontamination compulsions can consume the life of affected individuals.
-Excessive and time-consuming cleaning, ritualized showering and bathing to remove perceived dirt and germs, excessive tooth brushing, grooming or toilet routines, and constantly focusing attention on assessing the threat of infection all take their toll on sufferers’ quality of life.
-Constant washing can result in red, dry, cracked, or irritated skin, discomfort, wrinkles, and even skin lesions prone to bleeding and infection.
+Excessive and time-consuming cleaning ritualized showering and bathing to remove perceived dirt and germs, excessive tooth brushing, grooming or toilet routines and constantly focusing on assessing the threat of infection all take their toll on sufferers’ quality of life.
+Constant washing can result in red, dry, cracked, or irritated skin, discomfort, wrinkles, and skin lesions prone to bleeding and infection.

 Avoidance can include the excessive use of hand sanitizers and antibacterial creams, avoiding handshaking or specific aisles of the supermarket where chemicals are stored, using one’s sleeve or tissue to open a door, wearing gloves, shunning social events to avoid people who might be ill, pushing the heel of one shoe down with the other so as not to touch their shoes, shopping online so as not to have to touch money, and evasion of hospitals, doctors or public toilets which can have an enormously detrimental effect on one’s health, social and work life.

 Given germs can make us ill, is there a logical basis for the condition?